-To get a second-order accuracy and to obtain a linear solution after taking the derivative of the cost function, equation~\ref{eq-cost-function-final-version} is expanded as a second-order Taylor series centered on $\hat{w}_r$, and equation~\ref{eq-cost-function-after-taylor} is obtained.
+In order to achieve a second-order accuracy and to obtain a linear solution, after taking the derivative of the cost function, equation~\ref{eq-cost-function-final-version} is expanded as a second-order Taylor series centered on $\hat{w}_r$, leading to equation~\ref{eq-cost-function-after-taylor-new-regularization-term}.

-In equation~\ref{eq-cost-function-after-taylor}, $A_r$ contains constant terms, $B_r$ contains $w_r$ terms, and $C_r$ contains $w_r^2$ terms after Taylor expansion: This approximation is accurate around $\hat{w}_r$ where Taylor is expanded.
-These $\hat{w}_r$ values change at each iteration.
-If $w_r$ values changes significantly from constant point, $\hat{w}_r$, approximation diverges from true cost function.
-To ensure that $w_r$ changes slowly, a new regularization term, $|| w_r - \hat{w_r} ||_2^2 $, is added into the cost function.
-Refined cost function is given in Equation~\ref{eq-cost-function-after-taylor-new-regularization-term}.
+In equation~\ref{eq-cost-function-after-taylor-new-regularization-term}, $A_r$ represents constants terms while $B_r$ and $C_r$ are the coefficients of the terms $w_r$ and $w_r^2$, respectively.
+If $w_r$ values differ significantly from constant point, $\hat{w}_r$, Taylor approximation diverges from true cost function.
+In proposed method, employed slow-step regularization also ensures the accuracy of Taylor approximations.